azh4r/online-sorting-algorithms/README.md

   * Create the virtual environment: `python -m venv env`
   * Install the required packages: `pip install -r requirements.txt`
   * `python LargestValues.py` for default options
+  * `python LargestValues.py --help` for help on usage, shows how to set options
-  * `python LargestValues.py --url https://amp-spacemaps-technical-challenge.s3-ap-northeast-1.amazonaws.com/spacemaps_technical_challenge.txt --x 5`
+  * `python LargestValues.py --url https://amp-spacemaps-technical-challenge.s3-ap-northeast-1.amazonaws.com/spacemaps_technical_challenge.txt --x 5 --chunk_size 8`

 * Run the pytest on the app from the command line in the directory where LargestValues.py module is:
   * `pytest`